ANALYTICS SOLUTIONS2025-12-31

 How is Synthetic Data Created?

-For example, a machine learning algorithm might be used to predict sentiment in sentences where it sees the word “good” used in context.
+For example, a machine learning algorithm might be used to predict sentiment in sentences that contain the word “good” in context.

 Another algorithm might learn to predict a financial asset price based on the stock market prices for that asset.
 In all of these cases, the data is generated by computer programs.

-This artificial data plays a major role in building accurate models that can predict outcomes.
+This artificial data plays a significant role in building accurate models that can predict outcomes.

-You can create synthetic data by developing a generative model from a dataset that already exists.
+You can create synthetic data by developing a generative model from an existing dataset.

-This creates new data that is the same as the original data.
-Such a generative model is one that learns from voluminous and real datasets to create data that correctly mimics the real world.
+This creates new data that is identical to the original data.
+Such a generative model learns from voluminous real-world datasets to develop data that accurately mimics the real world.

 There are three such models: Generative Adversarial Networks or GANs, Variational Auto Encoders or VAEs, and Autoregressive models.